-Frequently Asked Questions About How To Ship Alcohol
+Frequently Asked Questions About How to Ship Alcohol

+Do you ever ask yourself: "how do i ship alcohol?"
 Shipping alcohol is no laughing matter, but that doesn’t mean it needs to be mystifying, either.
 If you’re ready to get your online alcoholic beverage business up and running, shipping knowledge is a must.
 Here are some frequently asked questions and our answers about how to ship alcohol:

-Can You Ship Alcohol With FedEx?
+Can I Ship Alcohol Via FedEx?

 Yes, you can ship alcohol with FedEx.
 As long as you’re a pre-approved alcoholic beverage seller and comply with their regulations, you’re good to go.